-Making light, flavorful, fluffy couscous is quick and easy with a few tips, tricks, and simple step-by-step instructions!
+If you’ve ever wondered how to cook couscous, you won’t believe how quick and easy it is to make light, flavorful, fluffy couscous with just a few tips, tricks, and simple step-by-step instructions!

 Cooking couscous is not rocket science, but every package you buy seems to have different ingredient ratios listed in the directions.
 And the truth is, some ratios simply yield better results than others.